-A standard residential lease agreement is a binding contract formed between a landlord and a tenant over the rental of a property for an average length of one (1) year.
-The agreement sets out a list of requirements that both parties agree to follow for the full length of the lease, covering topics such as rent payments, utilities, security deposits, guests, pets, moving out, and more.
+A standard residential lease agreement is a binding contract formed between a landlord and a tenant in regard to a property rental with (typically) a one (1) year lease.
+The agreement establishes a list of requirements that both parties agree to follow for the full length of the lease, covering topics such as rent payments, utilities, security deposits, guests, pets, and moving out.

 - New Hampshire